CISecurity/ControlsAssessmentSpecification/control-12/control-12.5.rst

 Measures
 --------
-* M1 = Count of network monitoring systems
+* M1 = Count of network monitoring systems (from Input 1)
+* M2 = List of misconfigured network monitoring systems
-* M2 = Count of misconfigured network monitoring systems
+* M3 = Count of misconfigured network monitoring systems
+* M4 = Count of network boundaries (from Input 2)
+* M5 = List of network boundaries covered by network monitoring systems
-* M3 = Count of network boundaries
+* M6 = Count of network boundaries covered by network monitoring systems
+* M7 = List of network boundaries not covered by network monitoring systems
-* M4 = Count of network boundaries covered by network monitoring systems
+* M8 = Count of network boundaries not covered by network monitoring systems

 Metrics
 -------